How to create a sales academy

 How to Create an Awesome Internal Sales Academy

-Reading Time: 10 minutes
+Reading Time: 8 minutes

 1. How to create your own internal sales academy?

-Despite the cost in time and money, studies continue to show that companies that fail to invest in continuous training and development risk being left behind by their competitors.
+Despite the cost in time and money, studies continue to show that companies that fail to invest in continuous sales training and development risk being left behind by their competitors.

 Frighteningly, 40% of employees will leave a company within the first 12 months because of substandard or no training.